MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/outlook-on-the-web-issues/cannot-open-attachments.md

 Things to consider:

-- It may take several minutes before changes to the Outlook Web App policy take effect.
+- It may take several minutes before changes to the Outlook on the web policy take effect.
-- Be aware that by changing the Outlook Web App mailbox policy to include file types that are blocked by default, you may make your system more vulnerable to security threats.
+- Be aware that by changing the Outlook on the web mailbox policy to include file types that are blocked by default, you may make your system more vulnerable to security threats.

 ## Workaround